 Audio interface or Mixer – that’s one of the most common questions that most beginner podcasters ask.
 The easy answer is that if you have XLR microphones, then you’ll need mic preamps, which means you’ll need a podcast mixer.

-For the best podcast mixer in 2020, it depends on how many people you plan to record and what your budget is.
+For the best mixer for podcasting for you, it depends on how many people you plan to record and what your budget is.
 Here’s the summary, along with links to see the latest availability and prices:

 - 1-person setup – Go with the Behringer Xenyx 802, since it comes with 2 Xenyx mic preamps.
 That allows you to bring on a guest if you need it.

 - 2, 3, or 4-person podcast setup – Go with the Yamaha MG10 and its 4 XLR inputs.

 - If you have a higher budget, go with the RODECaster Pro.
 That’s going to set you up for the future too.

 I’ll get into 5 of the top podcast mixers out there below.
 After discussing each of the podcast mixers, I’ll discuss various factors you’ll need to consider when choosing a podcast mixer for successful podcasting.

 BEST FOR LONG TERM

 Now that you know how to get the best audio mixer, let’s dive into the list of best mixer for your podcasting.

 The Yamaha MG10 mixer is a best seller and in the field of audio equipment, Yamaha is well-known for its high-quality audio products.
 Build quality is also top-notch and built-to-last.